unitaryfund/metriq-client/README.md

 ## Quick usage example

 You will require the [`pipenv` package](https://pipenv.pypa.io/en/latest/) on your machine in order to instantiate a virtual environment.
+This can be done with `pip install --user pipenv`.

-You will need to install and activate the virtual environment:
+You will then need to install and activate the virtual environment:

 ```bash
 pipenv install